What's on the GMAT®: The Complete Topic List

 Important but often underestimated:

-- Scratch work habits — this is not a content topic, but it drives scores more than most content topics do
+- Scratch work habits — this isn't a content topic, but it drives scores more than most content topics do

 - Reading speed and comprehension under time pressure